The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 7. Interactive elements must be clearly distinguishable

 Focus indicators help people know which element has the focus on an interface.
-This helps them understand where they are when navigating on your site.
-This is equally valid for point and shoot remote control interactions, as well as when using keyboards.
+This helps them understand where they are when navigating your site.
+This is equally valid for point-and-shoot remote control interactions, as well as when using keyboards.

 They are required by people with a variety of disabilities: